 Although you get a good view of the Juego de Pelota before you descend into the Gran Plaza, follow the path left around the ball court.
 The viewpoint from the other side provides a backdrop of a pyramid and lush trees.
 The path then leads to the floor of the Gran Plaza.

-Heading towards the South Platform of the Monte Alban ruins, the second building on your left is Edificio P.
+Heading towards the South Platform, the second building on your left is Edificio P.

 Building P is significant as it helped the Zapotec keep track of the calendar.